ro-hansolo/rstarexperiment/README.md

 It searches through a solution space and takes a long time to answer your question.
 However, throughout testing, found that random temeratures, sampling one of n incomplete paths tend to give good answers.

-Below is an example of how it navigates through a solutioin space.
+Below is an example of how it navigates through a solution space.
 ![Sample Output](IMG_7845.jpg)

 For a clearer examples, I would recommend checking out the Example folder with Pdf, dot file and csv.
 More examples are included too, about a 100 I guess.